-Parents, siblings and community members cheered their teams to victory at Unity One Credit Union’s annual Fútbol Fiebre, held on Saturday, June 10 at Rodeo Park in north Fort Worth.
-Six teams, made up of nearly 80 children, competed in this highly anticipated tournament for boys and girls in grades three, four and five.
+Parents, siblings and community members cheered their teams to victory at Unity One Credit Union’s annual Fútbol Fiebre, held on Saturday, June 18 at Rodeo Park in north Fort Worth.
+Five teams, made up of over 60 children, competed in this highly anticipated tournament for boys and girls in grades three, four and five.

-The Deportive Juarez, a team made up of students throughout the community, was victorious, placing first.
-A team made up of students from Washington Elementary School placed second.
+The Red Bulls, a team made up of students throughout the community, was victorious, placing first.
+The Cheetahs, a team from Manuel Jara Elementary School, placed second.

-Participants enjoyed all-you-can-eat sno cones from Kona Ice, plus festive music and bounce house entertainment.
+Participants enjoyed fresh cinnamon rolls and chicken biscuits from Chick-fil-A for breakfast, plus festive music and bounce house entertainment.
 Following a morning of friendly competition, winning teams were honored at an awards ceremony.

 “This was an excellent opportunity for families throughout the community to come out and enjoy a little friendly competition.
 We are commited to serving the people that live in the North Side area,” said Cynthia Huerta-Aguirre, branch manager at Unity One’s Stockyards branch.

 About Unity One Credit Union